 New York City Poetry Festival — Governors Island

 As if you need an excuse to haul the family over to Gov Isle, well, now you have another one.
-Nico Tortorella, from TV Land's Younger series, is a featured performer, and poetry of all kinds abounds.
+This year the festival welcomes two-time poetry laureate Robert Pinsky to the island, along with over 250 other writers.
 FREE